 Plant-based options that mimic the taste and texture of meat are taking over the market.
 Money is being poured into these plant-based options and cultured meat industries.
 New developments are on their way, that’s for sure.
 More people are cutting back on their meat and it’s getting easier to do so now that we’re not limited to just veggie patties and fake meat hot dogs.

 The issue with these plant-based options is that they aren’t satisfying enough for more than half the population.
 Nowadays it’s much easier.
 Converting vegan and vegetarian diets is a lot simpler with meat alternatives that don’t taste like cardboard.
-And the ingredient list is a lot shorter…well, we hope so.
-This is the issue.
+The ingredients list is a lot shorter…well, we hope so.
+This is an issue.
 How do we know if these plant-based options are healthy or not?
-The FDA and consumers are struggling to keep up with the number of innovative, sustainable meat substitutes.
+The FDA and consumers are struggling to keep up with a number of innovative, sustainable meat substitutes.

 Plant-Based Options Need to Be Cautioned

 Did you know that there are vegans who have very high cholesterol?
 It seems hard to believe.
 If you’re vegan you must be of prime health, right?
 Not necessarily.
 It’s just as weird as eating a hamburger with no meat.
 Yet both of these things exist.
 We have plant-based options like Beyond Meat and Impossible Foods to thank for this.